-- Creative informative how-to videos or create webinars that highlight the value of your product or service and how easy it is for your customer to implement.
+- Create informative how-to videos or create webinars that highlight the value of your product or service and how easy it is for your customer to implement.

 What’s the Result for Potential Clients if They Don’t Act?

-Clients respond more significantly to avoid loss than to experience gain, so your marketing should also highlight the potential results your audience will experience if they take no action.
+Clients respond more significantly to avoid loss than to experience gain, so your B2B outbound marketing strategies should also highlight the potential results your audience will experience if they take no action.